 - Meet & Study Here

 - Tech & Print

 The History of Atomic Energy Collection is our largest collection related to nuclear history.
 Comprised of thousands of books, serials, photographs, and cultural artifacts, this collection is a major resource for research on the political, scientific, economic, technolgocial, and social issues that have characterized the nuclear age.
 Dating from the late 19th century to the present day, the collection contains sixteen series, including topics such as: early scientific discoveries, the Manhattan Project and World War II, military aspects of atomic energy, civil defense, nuclear testing, modern nuclear engineering, the effect of the atomic age on society and culture, biographies of key figures in nuclear history, and fiction, poetry, drama, and music related to the atomic age.
 It even has two Geiger counters!
 Board games, movie posters, and sound recordings round out this fascinating collection.

 Cataloging for the collection is ongoing.
-Search for cataloged items via the Advanced Keyword search, or use the Control-F keyword search on the full inventory of the collection.
+Search for cataloged items via the Advanced Keyword search.

 121 The Valley Library

 Corvallis OR 97331–4501